top of page

 Do probiotics work the same or different for everyone?

 Everybody's microbiome is different.
-Because of this, the way a person responds to probiotics depends on their individual balance of gut bacteria they have.
+Because of this, how a person responds to probiotics depends on their balance of gut bacteria.

 Anyone person only shares about 10% of the same microbial strains with anyone else.